gerhard1050/Applying-Data-Science-Using-SAS/README.md

 - [Table of Contents](https://www.sas.com/storefront/aux/en/spba/63165_toc.pdf)

 ## Changes, Improvements and Typos in the printed version of the book
+Please send any findings potential typos and necessary changes to the author.
+Email: sastools.by.gerhard@gmx.net Note that the downloadable code files from github already contain these changes.

+* Page 16 and 17: The PROC LIFETEST statement has the brackets around HAZARD and MAXTIME set in a wrong way.
+Here is the correct version for both PROC LIFETEST calls in section 1.7.2 and 1.7.3

+PROC LIFETEST DATA=employees plots=(hazard(bandwidth=3)) maxtime=120;

+Thanks to Nicole Fox for pointing this out!

 * Page 54: The datastep at the beginning of chapter 3.5.2 should use variable _ _T_ _ instead of variable TIME.
 Here is the correct version.